Last updated: April 1, 2025

 Point of sale product display

 To align with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines, the law should prohibit all tobacco product display and visibility, as this is a form of advertising.
+13 Guidelines, the law should prohibit product display at all points of sale, including specialized stores.

 Conventional mail

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to tobacco product advertising via conventional mail.
+13 Guidelines with respect to tobacco advertising and promotion through conventional mail.

 Telephone and cellular phone

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to tobacco advertising by telephone and cellular phone.
+13 Guidelines with respect to tobacco advertising and promotion through telephone and cellular phone.

 Brand marking on physical structures